project-ida/two-state-quantum-systems/src/05-many-two-state-systems.md

 Although we are not dealing explicitly with the physics of spin angular momentum, we are using the same mathematics.
 For example, we are already using the x and z "components" of the total angular momentum operator $J_x$ and $J_z$.
 What can we learn from other operators, e.g. what about the "magnitude" of the total angular momentum operator?

 I use quote marks around "component" and "magnitude" because this is vector language which is not obviously applicable to operators.
-It turns out, however, that we can treat the angular momentum operator as a vector in some sense (see [spinors](https://en.wikipedia.org/wiki/Spinors_in_three_dimensions)).
+It turns out, however, that we can (in some sense) treat the angular momentum operator as a vector (see [spinors](https://en.wikipedia.org/wiki/Spinors_in_three_dimensions)).
 We can create the squared magnitude of the total angular momentum operator ($J^2$) much like we would a vector - we sum of the squares of the components.

 ```python
 J2 = J[0]*J[0] + J[1]*J[1] + J[2]*J[2]